 Climate Ride takes care of all the details, so you can focus on riding the 60-80 miles per day of carefully planned routes on back roads that meander through the countryside.
 It’s challenging yet doable, and you have all day to make it to the next overnight location.
 The Climate Ride support team is always nearby to assist you, keep you happy and healthy, and make your ride worry-free and unforgettable.

 Click the tabs above for more about each day.
 If you're ready to sign up and ride, click below to register!

 Day before the ride

-We will host a Registration and Welcome Reception for the evening of Saturday, September 26th from 5 pm to 8 pm at the Spoke Folks in Grand Rapids.
+We will host a Registration and Welcome Reception for the evening at the Spoke Folks in Grand Rapids the evening before the ride starts.
 You can drop off your bike, fill out any last-minute paperwork and join us for our kick-off party.
 It’s your first chance to meet and network with other Climate Riders, so we highly recommend attending.

-The next morning, Sunday, September 27th, the ride begins!
+The next morning the ride begins!
 You should arrive at the Spoke Folks between 7 am and 8:15 am to drop off your luggage, prep your bike and pack snacks.
 Give yourself time to get organized before a mandatory 8:15 am safety talk.
 The ride officially starts at 9:00 am!